 - The Town of Bridgewater and VHB have completed the Final Draft of the 2017 Open Space and Recreation Plan Update.
-The Draft must be approved by Town Council and the State.
+The Draft must be approved by the State.

 - Howard Stein Hudson produced a draft Complete Streets Prioritization Plan and draft Pedestrian Safety Assessment of Downtown Bridgewater.
 The Town submitted a Tier 3 Funding Application to Mass Dot on October 4th to make improvements to the Central Square area.
 Although these improvements are primarily focused on pedestrians, they will have safety benefits for cyclists and drivers as well.

 - The Planning Board recently adopted new Subdivision Control Rules and Regulations.